codewithdark-git/Melanoma-Skin-Cancer-CNN/README.md

        - Benign: `melanoma_cancer_dataset/train/benign`, `melanoma_cancer_dataset/test/benign`
        - Malignant: `melanoma_cancer_dataset/train/malignant`, `melanoma_cancer_dataset/test/malignant`
    - **Processor**:
-     - The `MelanomaDataProcessor` class handles loading, resizing, and normalizing images to grayscale with dimensions of 224x224 pixels.
-     - It balances the training data by ensuring the number of benign samples matches the number of malignant samples.
+     - The `ImageFolder` class from PyTorch is used to load and process the dataset efficiently.
+     - Images are resized to 224x224 pixels and normalized using standard ImageNet mean and standard deviation values.
+   - **Data Augmentation**:
+     - PyTorch's `torchvision.transforms` is utilized to apply augmentation techniques, including:
+       - Random flipping (horizontal/vertical).
+       - Random rotation (up to 30 degrees).
+       - Scaling and cropping.
+       - Adding Gaussian noise.
    - **Output**:
-     - Saves processed data as `melanoma_dataset.npz` for easy loading during training/testing.
+     - The processed dataset is used directly during training/testing via DataLoader for efficient batching and augmentation on-the-fly.

 2. **Model Architecture**
    - **Model**: `MelanomaCNN`